Grain and Equipment Storage Building

 <<< This is what we compromised on.

-But we also needed to save the various vegetables for the winter months or longer by either canning or by freezing.
-The most important thing other than the actual canning was remembering to put dates on them.
+As I mentioned before, Bessie had a HUGE garden, and my mom played a big role in it, also.
+We were just free labor, but we loved the food and ate a bit right off the plants.
+However, we also needed to save the various vegetables for the winter months or longer by either canning or freezing.
+The most important thing, other than the actual canning, was remembering to put dates on them.
 We usually had leftovers from year to year, so dates helped to make sure you ate the older stuff first.

 Bessie was famous (at least in our minds) for her dill pickles.
 She never wrote down her recipe and though Kathy and others have tried to recreate it, it’s lost to history.
 Inset dramatic music here. 😜

-They were of course dill pickles.
+They were, of course, dill pickles.
 Who wants a sweet pickle when you can have her dill pickles?
 She would have some dill growing in her garden for that very purpose.

-Most of the veggies would be frozen but that takes up space in a freezer and you could always lose power and you’d be screwed.
+Most of the veggies would be frozen, but that takes up space in a freezer, and you could always lose power, and you’d be screwed.
 So, some of the other vegetables would also be canned in jars.

 She didn’t grow a lot of fruit on the farm, but we did have a large mulberry tree that she would sometimes make jam from the berries.
 We would put sheets on the ground, climb the tree and shake the hell out of the branches.
 Only the ripened berries would fall.